Public Health Services

 Mosquito and Vector Control utilizes abatement methods to reduce nuisance mosquito populations and lower the threat of mosquito-borne diseases.

-The Tobacco Education Program exists to help improve the health of Glenn County's residents by working to reduce preventable, excess death and disease caused by tobacco use and exposure to second hand smoke.
-The program educates and informs youth and community members about the negative health effects of tobacco and encourages smokers and chewers to access cessation services.
+The Glenn County Tobacco Education Program strives to improve the health of our residents by working to reduce preventable death and disease caused by tobacco and strives to reduce exposure to second hand smoke.